l-adic/factors/README.md

 The hello world app of ZK: prove you know a factorization without revealing the factors.

 This repo serves as a guide to show how to plug a ZK Haskell program into existing proving software.
 In this case we want to build a browser based proving application with an Ethereum smart contract verifier, and we will make use of the [snarkjs](https://github.com/iden3/snarkjs) proving library.
-There are similar integrations for [arkworks](https://github.com/arkworks-rs) and more to come.
+There are similar integrations for [arkworks](https://github.com/arkworks-rs), the [nova](https://github.com/microsoft/Nova) folding scheme and more to come.

 ## Setup